-When Diana, Princess of Wales died in a car crash on that warm August night in Paris in 1997, she was all of 36 years old.
-She had been divorced from her first and only husband, Prince Charles, for exactly one year and three days and she left behind two young sons, William Arthur Philip Louis, known as Prince William, and Henry Charles Albert David, known as Prince Harry.
+When Diana, Princess of Wales, died in a car crash on that warm August night in Paris in 1997, she was all of 36 years old.
+She had been divorced from her first and only husband, Prince Charles, for exactly one year and three days.
+She left behind two young sons, William Arthur Philip Louis, known as Prince William, and Henry Charles Albert David, known as Prince Harry.

-Princess Diana's estate consisted of stocks and other investments, as well as cash from her £17 million divorce settlement.
-It included jewelry, dresses, and other personal belongings valued at approximately £21 million as of her date of death.
-All this netted her heirs nearly £13 million after taxes.
+Princess Diana's estate consisted of stocks and other investments, as well as cash from her £17 million divorce settlement (worth roughly $27.2 million in 1997).
+It included jewelry, dresses, and other personal belongings valued at approximately £21 million ($36 million) as of her date of death.
+All this netted her heirs nearly £13 million ($20 million) after taxes.
 But who were those heirs?

 These documents left the princess's estate in equal shares in trust to her young sons until each reached the age of 25.
 Her mother, Frances Ruth Shand Kydd, and her sister, Lady Elizabeth Sarah Lavinia McCorquodale, were to act as co-executors and co-trustees.